BlueBrain/atlas-enhancement/flatmap/README.md

 + `surf_cgal`: C++ code for CGAL-powered code to work with meshes.
 + `utils`: mostly Python scripts and two AWK helper scripts to perform various tasks.

-To compile, gather dependencies, change directory to `code` and run `make`!
+To compile:

+1. Gather dependencies (listed below).
+2. Change directory to `code`.
+3. Set environment variable `CGAL_ROOT` to the location of CGAL source code.
+4. Run `make`!

 ## Workflow